fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

     Please visit the tutorial [In depth experiment configuration](../../tutorials/advanced/in-depth-experiment-configuration.ipynb) to find out more about declaring an experiment step by step

+Under the hood, the `Experiment` class takes care of a lot of heavy lifting for you.
-When you first initialize your experiment by providing all the arguments as it is shown in the code snippet above, it creates a `FederatedDataSet` by searching the datasets in nodes based on the given list of `tags`.
-Afterwards, it initializes `training_plan_class`, `training_arguments`, `model_args`, and the training plan code to manage federated training rounds on all participating nodes.
-However, it also creates the strategy to select the nodes for each training round.
+For example, when you initialize an experiment with the `tags` argument, it uses them to automatically create a `FederatedDataSet` by querying the federation.
+Afterwards, `Experiment` initializes several internal variables to manage federated training on all participating nodes.
+Finally, it also creates the strategy to select the nodes for each training round.
 When the `node_selection_strategy` is set to `None`, the experiment uses the default strategy which is `DefaultStrategy`.

 ### Looking for a specific dataset using Tags

-Nodes can deploy multiple datasets.
-It means that on each node, each dataset should have a unique dataset id.
-Since the dataset ids might change from one node to another, there should be another identifier which will be global for the datasets which are deployed for a specific training plan.
-This identifier is called "Tags".
+Each dataset deployed on the nodes is identified by tags.
 Tags allow researchers to select the same dataset registered under a given tag (or list of tags) on each node for the training.

 The argument `tags` of the experiment is used for dataset search request.
-It can be a list of tags which are of type `string` or single tag as of type `string`.
+It can be a list of tags which are of type `string`, or single tag of type `string`.
-It can be declared at the first definition of experiment or using the setter of the experiment, as illustrated in the code snippet below: in this example, each stanza can be used to retrieve default dataset (tagged using `#MNIST` and `#dataset`).

 ```python
 exp = Experiment()